Towards Compositional Adversarial Robustness: Generalizing Adversarial Training to Composite Semantic Perturbations: Additional Experimental Results and Adversarial Examples

 \subsection{Multiple Attacks: Three attacks, Semantic attacks and Full attacks}

-We only provided the ASR of CIFAR-10 and ImageNet here; the RA can be found in Table \ref{tab:cifar10_ra} and \ref{tab:imagenet_ra} of our paper.
+We only provided the ASR of CIFAR-10 and ImageNet here; the RA can be found in Tables 1 and 2 of our paper.
 Again, the abbreviation used here is the same as in the paper.

 \textbf{Results on CIFAR-10} \textbf{Results on ImageNet} \textbf{Results on SVHN}